Last updated on December 21, 2025

 Whenever an opponent playing white foretells a card, Cosmic Intervention rockets to the top of my watchlist.
 It’s a twist on other mass-blink effects, and it gives you some wrath insurance.
 However, it won’t work against bounce or exile effects.
 Shaking my fist at you two, Cyclonic Rift and Farewell.

-#16.
+#24.
 Brought Back

 Brought Back

-I bet if you palette-swapped some of the colors and plastered this art on Splinter Twin no one would question it.
 Brought Back offers potential double-recursion for cheap, and it gives white access to pseudo-ramp by returning fetch lands to the battlefield.
 It’s half the cost of Faith's Reward, which I’ve always considered playable.

-#15.
+#23.
 And They Shall Know No Fear

 And They Shall Know No Fear

 I don’t know who “they” is but I’m glad they’re living a fear-free life.
 I suppose And They Shall Know No Fear refers to whichever creature type you chose.
-It’s one of the best generic typal support cards, though it has a small price tag behind it.
+It’s one of the best generic typal support cards, though it has a hefty price tag behind it.

-#14.
+#22.
 Release to Memory

 Release to Memory

 Instant-speed graveyard hate is just so, so satisfying.
 Not only do you stop the graveyard player in their tracks, but you also probably blank a reanimation or recursion spell while doing so.
-Release to Memory does all of the above and also puts a bunch of Spirits on board for you.
+Release to Memory does all of the above and also puts a bunch of spirits on board for you.
 Not flying spirits, mind you, but you’re still getting your money’s/mana’s worth.

-#13.
+#21.
 Eerie Interlude

 Eerie Interlude

-Remember that Twitter trend (X-trend?) where you named 10 cards that would make up your own personally branded Secret Lair?
+Remember that trend where you named 10 cards that would make up your own personally branded Secret Lair?
 Eerie Interlude would absolutely make my list.
 It’s the best kind of wrath protection and it’s a blink enabler that doubles up ETB effects.
 What can’t it do?
 Protect tokens, I guess.
 This slot goes out to all the other versions with their different quirks and advantages, including Ghostway, Lae'zel's Acrobatics, and Semester's End.

-#12.
+#16.
 Call the Coppercoats

 Call the Coppercoats